Analytical confidence intervals for the number of different objects in data streams: Theoretical resolution of computational aspects

 \subsection{Minimum $\log$-length interval}

-In this section, we show how to numerically compute the minimum length interval, in $\log$-scale, for a given confidence $\alpha$, based on the inequalities given in the main result Theorem~\ref{thm:ris1}.
+In this section, we show how to numerically compute the minimum length interval, in $\log$-scale, for a given confidence $\alpha$, based on the inequalities given in Theorem~\ref{thm:ris1}.
 The probem is set as follows: given $\alpha \in (0,1)$, $r_0 \geq 0$, $c_0 \geq 1$, we want to solve the nonlinear minimization problem: